 Best New England Film

 *Occasionally, special awards (e.g. Lifetime Achievement) are selected as well.

 SUBMISSION, EXHIBITION FORMATS

-Preferred submission format is an online screener.
-Acceptable formats for submissions include DVD (NTSC/PAL), BluRay, Private Vimeo/YouTube links, or data discs/thumb drives (.mov, .avi, .mp4).
-Submissions in a foreign language must be subtitled or dubbed in English.
+Music video, short, medium length, and feature length submissions must be online screeners; no physical copies accepted.
+All submissions in a foreign language must be subtitled or dubbed in English.
 If submitting more than one film, a separate completed entry is required for each title.
-Please include the running time either on the disc/cassette or sleeve (preferably both).
 Due to the volume of submissions we receive, submitted items cannot be returned.

 NOTIFICATION AND SCHEDULING

 Selected films are scheduled at the discretion of BUFF.
 BUFF retains the right to make changes to the published schedule at any time and for any reason.
 BUFF will notify all filmmakers of acceptance/rejection status via email by no later than March 1, 2024.

 All rejected films will be considered for our monthly programming series, Dispatches from the Underground.
 Throughout the year we screen shorts blocks and feature films that were not selected for the festival; our programming staff will reach out directly to filmmakers if we are interested in screening your work as part of our Dispatches series.